 All schools in England - primary and secondary schools, as well as colleges - reopened in March as part of the government's four-part plan to lift the coronavirus lockdown.

 All pupils and students began returning to return to face-to-face education with the following testing measures in place:

-- Primary school staff will continue to take two rapid COVID-19 tests each week at home.
+- Primary school staff continuing to take two rapid COVID-19 tests each week at home.

 - All secondary school and college students began taking three COVID-19 tests as they returned to the classroom in March at existing school testing facilities.
 Schools and colleges had discretion on how to test students over the first week, to enable their return to the classroom.
 After the initial programme of three tests in school or college, students were be provided with two rapid tests to use each week at home.

 - Secondary school and college staff were also provided with two tests to use each week at home.

 All households with primary and secondary school and college age children, and childcare and support bubbles, are being encouraged to carry out regular twice-weekly testing now that schools have returned.

 Tests for adults in these households to collect have been available from 1 March.
 As with student testing, this is encouraged but not mandatory.
 A secondary PCR test is required for positive lateral flow tests which are taken at home, either through at home PCR testing or at a local PCR testing site.

 Getting a rapid test is quick and convenient.
 The expanded regular testing offer for people without symptoms is being delivered through:

 - testing in-person via workplace testing